josephjacobmorris/learnings/Java/Performance and Memory/PerformanceAndMemoryTuning.md

 ### Garbage collection
 Any object which cannot be reached from stack,metaspace will be eligible for garbage collected.
 `System.gc()` is a hint to JVM to do garbage collection

+#### finalise()
+> Note: Depreciated since java 9

+It is executed when object is destroyed during gc.
+It had a lot of inherent issues like infinite loops, memory leaks ,deadlocks etc
 ## Runtime Optimization
 ### JVM Params
 |               Flag                |                                                                                            Description                                                                                            |